ubclaunchpad/LP-website/handbook/recruitment/overview.md

 ## Frequently asked questions

+### Experience

+Lack of experience does not necessarily disqualify a candidate.
+In fact, we actively seek to recruit members from a wide range of experience levels - please see our [recruitment goals](#goals) for more details.

+Historically, due to the sheer number of applications that falls in the lower experience levels, we interview a higher percentage of applicants that fall into higher experience levels, so please do not manipulate your application to fall into a lower experience level!

 ### Referrals

 We do not have a referral process at Launch Pad.
 Members can advocate on a candidate's behalf, which could mean that the candidate's application gets a closer look during [screening](#screening-applicants), but we strive to stick to the criteria and grading we have laid out in our [screening criteria](#screening-applicants) and [interview guides](https://github.com/ubclaunchpad/leads).